Top tips for becoming an online student

 Find your balance

 We all learn at a different pace and in different ways.
 It may have been a while ago since you were last in a classroom or perhaps, you’re completely new to the world of accounting and finance?
-Not to worry; all tutorials and lectures are recorded so you can watch back as needed and don’t forget to make use of the My Revision tool.
+Not to worry; all online classes and lectures seminars are recorded so you can watch back as needed and don’t forget to make use of the My Revision tool.
 It’s also important to take regular breaks when studying in order to stay mentally and physically refreshed.

 Don’t be afraid to ask for help